+Compares and contrasts Western (Graeco-Roman) traditional tales with non-Western traditional tales.
 4350 Senior Seminar in the Humanities (3-3-0) Cross-listed as ENG 4330.
 Credit may not be earned for both.
 Prerequisite: Senior standing and 18 upper-level hours in the humanities, including HUM 3310/ ENG 3340.
 A review of key issues in interpretation and understanding from philosophy, literature, history and the arts.
 It aims to provide students with means for synthesizing their studies in the liberal arts.
 This course is the capstone for the Humanities program.
+4371 Humanities and the Sciences (3-3-0) Prerequisite: 3 hours of literature.

+A survey of classic and contemporary scientific literature intended to foster an understanding and respect for science and the scientific method among students in the humanities and social sciences.
 4380 Field Experience in Humanities Prerequisite: 60 hours toward degree and approval of department chair.
 Placement of students in jobs involving areas in the humanities within the private and public sectors.
 Work may be paid or unpaid.
 Written reports, conferences with the instructor and other academic work are required.
 May be repeated once for credit.
 4390 Special Topics in the Humanities (3-3-0) Prerequisite: ENG 1302 and junior standing.